ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int = 9
 ```

-The pipe operator also allows avoiding parentheses but in reversed order:
+The pipe operator (`|>`) also avoids parentheses but in reversed order: function on right, parameter on left.
 ```ocaml
 # ( |> );;
 - : 'a -> ('a -> 'b) -> 'b = <fun>